Getting Started

 Taxonomy

-# Lookup one genome
+# Look up one genome

-genopack taxonomy mydb.gpk --accession GCA_000008085.1
+genopack taxonomy show mydb.gpk --accession GCA_000008085.1

-genopack taxdump mydb.gpk -f taxdump -o ./taxdump/
+genopack taxdump mydb.gpk -f taxdump -o ./taxdump/ # Kraken/Kaiju compatible

-genopack taxdump mydb.gpk -f columnar -o ./taxonomy/
+genopack taxdump mydb.gpk -f columnar -o ./taxonomy/ # fast offline lookup

 The columnar binary export produces four files: